kiranjthomas/personal-site/content/_index.md

 # What Will You Find On My Site?

-I like to take notes when I learn about a technical concept or tool.
+I like to take notes while learning about a technical concept or tool.

 I'm sharing my notes in [blog format](/posts/) in case they are useful to someone else. 🙂